-The revitalization of Cardinal will need to be supported by both the private sector and the public sector.
+The revitalization of Spencerville is considered to be a partnership between the Township and private stakeholders, such as business owners, tenants, and property owners.
 The Township will lead its own programs and initiatives, such as capital projects, further studies, marketing/administration of the Community Improvement Plan and support for community involvement.
 The Township Programs are established in Section 3.0 of this Plan.
 It is not intended that all of the Township Programs will be completed within a certain timeframe.
 Some of the initiatives will be considered by Council individually as part of its annual budgeting process.
+In some cases, there may be an opportunity to involve other government agencies, perhaps as funding partners or in other roles as may be agreed upon between the Township and the interested stakeholder.

 Eligible private landowners and tenants will be encouraged to re-use, improve and redevelop their property through the availability of financial incentives.
 The financial incentive programs are established in Section 4.0 of this Plan.
 It is also not the intent of this Plan to require Council to fund or operate all of the identified incentive programs throughout the life of this Plan.
-At Council's discretion, based on feedback from Township staff and input from the Community, different programs may be implemented in any given year.
+At Council's discretion, based on feedback from Township staff and input from the Community, different programs may be implemented in any given year by adjusting funding to specific programs.